 4. Savor Meals

+The fourth joy your phone might be stealing from you is savory meals.
 When was the last time you actually savored your food?
 Stop worrying about getting a good shot of your meal and take a few minutes to savor each aromatic and delectable bite.

 5. Treasure Solitude